openhealthcare/whopaysthisdoctor.org/Readme.md

 ### This is the Website at WhoPaysThisDoctor.org

-You probably want to be looking at www.whoPaysThisDoctor.org
+You would probably prefer to be looking at www.whoPaysThisDoctor.org